vector-anonymous/torifier/README.md

 One-command Tor setup with obfs4 bridges and SOCKS5 proxy

+I tried hard to make it cross-platform, but tested on arch only (yet)

 ```bash
 # Place bridges.age in current directory
 ./install.sh
 ```

-This will ask password for encrypted file with bridges, since I do not support spreading bridges openly, because many providers or whoever block them when they are exposed
+This will ask password for encrypted file with bridges.
+I encrypt them because I do not support spreading bridges openly, since many providers (or whoever) block them the moment they are exposed.
+Those are obfs4, but I personally recommend using snowflake or webtunnel (will upgrade the utility later)

 > Please, contact me for the password at vector-anonymous proton.me